dhutapratama/docs/queues.md

 <a name="preventing-job-overlaps"></a>
 ### Preventing Job Overlaps

-Laravel includes an `Illuminate\Queue\Middleware\WithoutOverlapping` middleware that allows you to prevent job overlaps based on an arbitrary key.
+Lets includes an `Illuminate\Queue\Middleware\WithoutOverlapping` middleware that allows you to prevent job overlaps based on an arbitrary key.
 This can be helpful when a queued job is modifying a resource that should only be modified by one job at a time.

 For example, let's imagine you have a queued job that updates a user's credit score and you want to prevent credit score update job overlaps for the same user ID.
 To accomplish this, you can return the `WithoutOverlapping` middleware from your job's `middleware` method: